Energy solutions of singular SPDEs on Hilbert spaces with applications to domains with boundary conditions: Examples

 and thus

 \end{example}

 \begin{example}[Hyperviscous Burgers equation with Neumann boundary conditions on {$(0,1)$}] Let $\theta \in (1, 2]$.
 We consider the equation (for simplicity scalar-valued)

 on $(0, 1)$, where $\Delta$ is the Laplacian with homogeneous Neumann boundary conditions and we define $(1 - \Delta)^{\theta}$ using functional calculus, which can be made explicit with the eigenbasis $(\cos (\pi k \cdummy))_{k \in \mathbb{N}_0}$ of $\Delta$.
 The term $- \frac{2}{3} u^2 (\delta_1 - \delta_0)$ represents a boundary renormalization that is necessary to guarantee the property $\langle B (f, f), f \rangle_{V^{\ast}, V} = 0$, and for $\theta = 1$ (which we exclude!) we could formally interpret it as a change of homogeneous Neumann boundary conditions to nonlinear Robin type boundary conditions $u' (1) = \frac{2}{3} u^2 (1)$ and $u' (0) = \frac{2}{3} u^2 (0)$, see~\cite{Goncalves2020} for a detailed discussion in a related context.
-We take $H = L^2 ((0, 1))$, the smooth functions are $\mathcal{S} = \{ f \in C^{\infty} ([0, 1]) : f' (0) = f' (1) = 0 \}$, and $V$ is the closure of $\mathcal{S}$ in $H^{\theta} ((0, 1))$, where with the orthonormal basis of eigenfunctions $(e_k)_{k \in \N_0}$ of $(1-\Delta)$ given by $e_k = \sqrt 2 \cos(k\pi x)$ for $k>0$ and $e_0 = 1$,
+We take $H = L^2 ((0, 1))$, the smooth functions are $ S = \{ f \in C^{\infty} ([0, 1]) : f' (0) = f' (1) = 0 \}$, and $V$ is the closure of $ S$ in $H^{\theta} ((0, 1))$, where with the orthonormal basis of eigenfunctions $(e_k)_{k \in \N_0}$ of $(1-\Delta)$ given by $e_k = \sqrt 2 \cos(k\pi x)$ for $k>0$ and $e_0 = 1$,

 and $H^\alpha$ consists of those functions in $L^2$ for which the norm is finite.
 Due to the factor $2$ in front of the sum and since $(e_k)$ is an orthonormal basis in $H$, we have $\dot V = V$.
-We use the spectral approximation